Stacktape

 AWS CDK Constructs

-A basic building block when using CDK is a construct.
-A construct represents a reusable "cloud component" encapsulating everything AWS needs to create the component.
-It can represent a single AWS resource, such as an Amazon Simple Storage Service (Amazon S3) bucket or be a higher-level abstraction consisting of multiple related AWS resources.
+A fundamental building block of the CDK is the construct.
+A construct is a reusable cloud component that encapsulates everything AWS needs to create the component.
+It can represent a single AWS resource, such as an S3 bucket, or be a higher-level abstraction composed of multiple related AWS resources.

-Stacktape allows you to extend your infrastructure by adding AWS CDK constructs to stacktape resources.
-AWS resources which are part of the construct are then deployed together with other AWS resources created by Stacktape.
+Stacktape allows you to extend your infrastructure by adding AWS CDK constructs to your stack.
+The AWS resources that are part of the construct are then deployed alongside the other resources created by Stacktape.

-To learn more about constructs refer to AWS docs.
-Furthermore, Construct Hub is a resource to help you discover additional constructs from AWS, third parties, and the open-source CDK community.
+To learn more about constructs, see the AWS documentation.
+You can also discover additional constructs from AWS, third parties, and the open-source community on the Construct Hub.

-Currently, Stacktape supports using constructs written in Javascript or Typescript.
-You can create your custom construct by extending Construct class.
+Stacktape currently supports constructs written in Javascript or Typescript.
+You can create your own construct by extending the Construct class.

 import { Duration } from 'aws-cdk-lib';